Hasbro says its toys will be ready for the holidays, despite the supply chain crisis - KESQ

 Hasbro brushed off global supply chain concerns and reported solid sales and earnings for the third quarter, thanks in large part to strong demand for its Dungeons & Dragons and Magic: The Gathering role playing games.

 The toy giant said Tuesday that third quarter revenue was up 11% from a year ago, in line with forecasts.
 Earnings easily topped Wall Street’s estimates.
-Shares of Hasbro rose nearly 3% Tuesday.
+Shares of Hasbro rose more than 5% Tuesday.

 Sales surged 32% at its Wizards of the Coast and Digital Gaming unit, which includes the popular D&D and Magic games.
 Hasbro’s rapidly growing entertainment business, which produces a My Little Pony show for Netflix and owns the popular Peppa Pig and PJ Masks brands, soared 76%.